euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 Architecture
 ------------

 The overall architecture of PySTEMM, illustrated in Figure :ref:`archfig`, has two main parts: *Tool* and *Model Library*.
 The *tool* manipulates *models*, traversing them at the type and instance level and generating visualizations.
+The *model library* includes the models presented in this paper and any additional models any PySTEMM user would create.
 The *tool* is implemented with 3 classes:

 - ``Concept``: a superclass that triggers special handling of the concept type to process attribute-type definitions.
 - ``Model``: a collection of concepts classes and concept instances, configured with some visualization.
 - ``View``: an interface to a drawing application scripted via AppleScript.

-The *model library* includes the models presented in this paper and any additional models any PySTEMM user would create.
 Figure :ref:`archfig` explains the architecture in more detail, and lists external modules that were used for specific purposes.
-Attribute type definitions and initialization use the Traits module [Tra14]_.
+PySTEMM uses the Enthought ``traits`` module [Tra14]_ to define attribute types for a concept.
+Traits provides a class ``HasTraits`` with a custom meta-class, and pre-defined traits such as ``List``, ``Tuple``, ``String``, and ``Int``.
+The ``Concept`` class derives from ``HasTraits``, which triggers ``traits`` to capture concept attribute type definitions and generate constructor and attribute logic for checked attribute assignment.

 ..
 TODO: remove "Loose & Hybrid Model"